nmirman/collectorizer/README.md

 # Collectorizer

 Collectorizer is a recommender system for collectors.
 It was developed as a consulting project for [Covetly](https://www.covetlyapp.com), a startup mobile-app marketplace for buying and selling collectibles.
+Collectorizer has been deployed as a web application at [collectorizer.nathanmirman.com](http://collectorizer.nathanmirman.com).

 Users of the Covetly app specify a collection of items they already own, and a wishlist of items that they may be interested in.
 Collectorizer utilizes this information to generate personalized recommendations for each user.